Minimum requirements include:

 The board may ask questions in areas of judgment, communication skills, interpersonal relations, integrity, professional commitment, general demeanor, work experience and general knowledge.

-You will be directed to complete a written psychological screening instrument.
+You will be directed to complete a written job suitability evaluation screening instrument.
 This will be followed by an interview with a psychologist at a later time.

 Polygraph & Background Investigation